The Objective

 1. Context is King users don't need a manual on "how subscriptions work"—they need to know how the product fits into their specific life.
 Translating "6 pack" into "One coffee a day for a month" was a small copy change that had a massive impact on user confidence.

-2. Managing Scope vs. Ambition The "HelloFresh-style" questionnaire was a strong idea, but recognizing the need to launch a functional "Subscription Hub" first taught me the value of MVP (Minimum Viable Product) thinking.
-It’s better to ship a solid improvement today than a "perfect" solution three months too late.
+2. Managing Scope vs. Ambition The "HelloFresh-style" questionnaire was a strong idea, but recognising the need to launch a functional "Subscription Hub" first taught me the value of MVP (Minimum Viable Product) thinking.
+It’s better to deliver a solid improvement today than a "perfect" solution three months too late.

 3. Mobile-First is Non-Negotiable With the rise in mobile traffic, designing for the thumb (floating CTAs and side-scrolling) wasn't just a design choice—it was a business necessity.
 The ease of the "Subscription Hub" on mobile directly contributed to the lift in sign-ups.